Fluctuations in Various Regimes of Non-Hermiticity and a Holographic Principle

 as $n\to\infty$ for all convex $A\subset K$ with $C^2$ boundary, where the implied constants depend only on $V, q$ and $K$.\\ When $\Delta V>0$ on $S_V$, these constants can be chosen independently of $K$. \end{theorem}

 The assumptions on $A$ are unlikely to be essential, and it is probably enough that $A$ has a measurable boundary.
+We mention that our result is related to the theory of Toeplitz operators and a relevant reference considering the edge case is \cite{Marceca}.
 We can be more explicit about the implied constants; see Proposition \ref{prop:VarIneqq} and also Remark \ref{rem:constqto1} below.
 We suspect that a more direct relation should exist between the entropy and the boundary of $A$ and intend to investigate this in future work.
 In \cite{LMS} it was shown that the entropy satisfies the following limiting formula for radial symmetric sets $A=\{z\in\mathbb C : |z|\leq a\}$ strictly contained in the bulk, i.e., $a$ is a fixed number $<1$.

 On the other hand, when $a$ is microscopically close to $1$, i.e., $a=1+\frac{S}{\sqrt n}$, it was shown in \cite{LMS} that